-As a cesarean birther myself, I celebrate my cesarean clients and families.
-At local Iowa City area hospitals, one in three babies is born by cesarean birth.
+As a cesarean birther myself, I enthusiastically and empathetically celebrate my fellow cesarean clients and families.
+At local Iowa City area hospitals, and also nationwide, one in three babies is born by cesarean birth.
 It is likely that you or someone you know has given birth by cesarean.
 This blog addresses some of the common questions and misconceptions about cesareans and also provides some basic information for anyone who might be preparing for a cesarean.
 Even when planning for a vaginal birth, it is helpful to be informed should the need for cesarean arise despite other plans.

 Question: Why might I need a cesarean?